 If you set up budget items for: Do this: Income and expense accounts only Use the Profit & Loss Budget vs. Actual report.
-Click Filters on the report button bar to limit the report to specific income and expense accounts, or to just one account.
+Click Filters tab on the sidebar to limit the report to specific income and expense accounts, or to just one account.
 Customer or job only Use the Profit & Loss Budget vs. Actual By Job report.
-Choose either a date value (like month) or Total Only from the Columns list on the report button bar.
-Then click Customize and choose Customer:Job from the Row Axis list.
-To see only one customer or job, click Filters on the report button bar and filter by Name.
+Choose either a date value (like month) or Total Only from the Columns pop-up menu on the sidebar (under the Options tab).
+Then choose Customer:Job from the Row Axis pop-up menu.
+To see only one customer or job, click the Filters tab on the sidebar and filter by Name.
 Class only Use the Profit & Loss Budget vs. Actual By Job report.
-Choose either a date value (like month) or Total Only from the Columns list on the report button bar.
-Then click Customize and choose Class from the Row Axis list.
+Choose either a date value (like month) or Total Only from the Columns pop-up menu on the sidebar (under the Options tab).
+Then choose Class from the Row Axis pop-up menu.
 Customer or job and accounts Use the Profit & Loss Budget vs. Actual By Job report.
-To see only one customer or job, click Filters on the report button bar and filter by Name.
+To see only one customer or job, click the Filters tab on the sidebar and filter by Name.
+You can also filter by Accounts.
 Customer or job and class Use the Profit & Loss Budget vs. Actual By Job report.
-Choose Customer:Job from the Columns list on the report button bar, and then click Customize and choose Class from the Row Axis list, or vice versa.
-To see only one customer or job, click Filters on the report button bar and filter by Name.
+Choose Customer:Job from the Columns pop-up menu on the sidebar (under the Options tab).
+Then choose Class from the Row Axis pop-up menu, or vice versa.
+To see only one customer or job, click the Filters tab on the sidebar and filter by Name.
 Class and accounts Use the Profit & Loss Budget vs. Actual report.
-Choose Class from the Columns list on the report button bar, and then click Customize and choose Accounts from the Row Axis list
+Choose Class from the Columns pop-up menu on the sidebar (under the Options tab).
+Then choose Accounts from the Row Axis pop-up menu.